svn2github/libicu_full/branches/tomzhang/demo_doc/source/samples/readme.txt

 datefmt  - an exercise using the date formatting API

-layout   - demonstrates the ICU LayoutEngine
+layout   - DEPRECATED, used to demonstrate the ICU LayoutEngine

-legacy   - demonstrates using two versions of ICU in one application
+legacy   - DEPRECATED, used to demonstrate using two versions of ICU in one application

 msgfmt   - demonstrates the use of the Message Format